ilevd/hicosql/README.md

 #-- So let's use our template
 #-- The <name>:<template_name> is a special short syntax.
 It means that users1 is based on 'users_templ'.
 #-- We provide the map with key-values to substitute.
-#-- The interesting part here, what JSON is a subset of YAML, so we need anything special to parse it
+#-- The interesting part here, that JSON is a subset of YAML, so we need anything special to parse it
 #-- in a library
 users1:users_templ: {fields: 'first_name, last_name'}